faisalmushtaq/brainpop-lab-website/README.md

 - **Scroll Offset:** If you add new sections, the CSS includes a `scroll-margin-top` fix to ensure the fixed header doesn't cover section titles when navigating.

 ---
 *Maintained by the BrainPop Lab.
-For major structural changes, please consult with the PI.*
+For major structural changes, please consult with Sarmad Ali*